vezzolter/DSA/Algorithms/Sorting/BucketSort/BucketSort.md

 # &#128161; Overview
-The **Bucket Sort** stands out as an efficient and simple sorting technique for uniformly distributed data.
-The name of the algorithm describes its method of sorting by distributing elements into a number of buckets (temporary holding place), then individually sorting each bucket and combining the results for the final sorted output.
+The **Bucket Sort** (or **Bin Sort**) stands out as an efficient and simple sorting technique for uniformly distributed data.
+The algorithm is named for its key feature — buckets (bins), which are containers used to temporarily store elements within a specific range of values.
 This subsection explores idea of bucket sort not only to enhance comprehension of its concepts, but also to establish a solid foundation for a more complex algorithmic designs and problem-solving strategies.
 <p align="center"><img src="./Images/BucketSort.png"/></p>

 ## Introduction
-The **Bucket Sort** algorithm sorts an array by distributing the elements into a number of buckets, then individually sorting each bucket and finally concatenating all the sorted buckets back into a single sorted array.
+The **Bucket Sort** algorithm sorts a collection by distributing the elements into a number of buckets, then individually sorting each bucket (via placement or sorting) and finally concatenating all the sorted buckets back into a single sorted array.

+## Important Details
+1. The underlying data structures for buckets are usually implemented as linked lists or arrays.
+2. To determine the number of buckets to create, common methods include using the square root of the data size, a fixed number of buckets regardless of the size, the range of input values, or even data-driven approaches.
+3. For sorting elements within buckets, standard library implementations are commonly used.
+However, insertion sort is suitable for small datasets, quicksort works well for medium-sized buckets, and merge sort is ideal for medium to large-sized buckets.

 ## Algorithm Steps
-Currently in Progress...
+1. Calculate the number of buckets to use based on the size of the input array.
+2. Identify the minimum and maximum values in the array to determine the range of values.
+3. Compute the range of values that each bucket will hold.
+4. Create and initialize the required number of buckets.
+5. Place elements into corresponding bucket based on its value.
+6. Sort the elements within each bucket.
+7. Concatenate sorted elements from each bucket into the original array in order.